 The Demise of the Grand Bargain: Compensation for Injured Workers in the 21st Century

-Cosponsored by the Pound Civil Justice Institute, Northeastern University School of Law and Rutgers Center for Risk and Responsibility.
+Cosponsored with the Northeastern University School of Law and Rutgers Center for Risk and Responsibility.

 The “War” on the U.S. Civil Justice System

-Cosponsored by the Pound Civil Justice Institute and Emory University School of Law
+Cosponsored with the Emory University School of Law

 Cosponsored with Duke University School of Law